A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Limitations and future work

 \textsc{maoris}' speed depends on the image size.
 Since the method is pixel based, the more pixels in the image, the slower the method.
 This drawback can be easily overcome by reducing the resolution of large images.
-Over the datasets of \textcite{bormann_room_2016}, \textsc{maoris} has a mean processing time of 43s.
+Over the datasets of \textcite{bormann_room_2016}, \textsc{maoris} has a mean processing time of 43s when run on an Intel i7-4712HQ at 2.30GHz with 16GB of RAM.
 However, most of the processing time comes from 2 large maps.
 Without those 2 maps, the average processing time is 8.8s.
+Over the Bormann's dataset, with an Intel Core i7 CPU at 2.70GHz, the DuDe method processed 95\% of the maps in under 1s~\cite{fermin-leon_incremental_2017} and the Voronoi segmentation took about 13s~\cite{bormann_room_2016}.
+Over the sketch dataset \textsc{maoris} has a mean processing time of 6s.
+Developing an incremental method of segmentation for \textsc{maoris} would increase the processing speed.
+We leave this for future work.